 Lexington Dip, The Classic Hill Country North Carolina Barbecue Sauce

 The debate over whether ketchup belongs in barbecue sauce has caused many a shouting match and even stirred a raucous debate in the North Carolina legislature.
 Some recipes omit the sugar, but I think it rounds out the flavor.
-The apple juice I use in mine is not standard, but I stole the idea from my favorite East Carolina sauce, George's, made in Nashville, NC.
+Using apple juice is also a veer from the standard, but I stole the idea from my favorite North Carolina sauce, George's, made in Nashville, NC.
 It really adds depth.
 Since it is mostly vinegar, it keeps a long time in the fridge.

 1/4 cup ketchup

 1/4 cup apple juice

 1 teaspoon hot sauce